 Geothermal energy is energy from the earth.
 It requires upfront investments but will give you an inexhaustible source of energy to heat and cool your house.
 During the winter geothermal energy provides you heat from deep underground to your home.
-During the summer the system takes heat from the air and returns into the earth through a loop system.
+During the summer the system takes heat from the air and returns it to the earth through a loop system.

 6. 3D printing constructions

 3D printing is a promising eco-friendly technology of the future.
 Chinese companies already used it to build concrete houses from recycled materials.
 They build one house just in 24 hours.
 This significantly lowers the carbon footprint on our Earth.
-In addition, 3D printed houses are cheaper and produce less waste than traditional homes.
+In addition, 3D-printed houses are cheaper and produce less waste than traditional homes.